 2 large chicken breasts, cut into 4 slices, slightly pounded to even thickness

 2 cloves garlic, thinly sliced

 2 c quinoa cooked ( I saute 2 T of onion in 1 T olive oil.
 I then follow package directions but use chicken broth instead of water.)

 1 lemon zested

 2 t olive oil

-Combine quinoa with all ingredients except the 2 t of olive oil.
 Form into 4-8 cakes.
 Brush both sides with olive oil and bake for 20-30 minutes at 350.
-The outsides will be crispy an the insides creamy.
+The outsides will be crispy and the insides creamy.

 To assemble: Place one quinoa cake on a dinner plate.
 Top with one serving of a grilled chicken breast.
-Top with a big spoonful of tomatoes and some fresh basil leaves.
-Top with buratta.
+Top with a spoonful of tomatoes and some fresh basil leaves.
+Top with burrata.
 Drizzle with syrup from the baked tomatoes.
 Be prepared for compliments!

 This recipe is a wonderful summer recipe to showcase your best tomatoes and herbs.
 It also is a great recipe to introduce to those who think they may not like quinoa.